-London's leading purveyor of antiquities and coins, Ancient Art has been actively dealing in ancient artefacts and coins for almost 40 years.
-Having built up an enviable reputation both in the wholesale and retail markets, Ancient Art strives to sell antiquities at affordable prices with all items unconditionally guaranteed authentic, with each item being sold with a certificate of authenticity.
+As one of the most renowned antiquities traders in London, St. James’s Ancient Art has been actively dealing in ancient artefacts and coins for over 40 years.
+One of our core missions here at St. James’s Ancient Art is to sell antiquities at affordable prices, with all items unconditionally guaranteed authentic, as each item sold is provided with a certificate of authenticity.

-As the leading purveyor and carrier of the largest stock of ancient artefacts and coins within the UK, we are often asked questions about where these articles are obtained from, whether they should be in museums, and so forth.
-To which we respond that the vast majority of our items are not rarities and we try to ensure that they will be affordable to everybody.
-We believe that everyone should have opportunity to own a small piece of antiquity, provided that the artefacts are sufficiently common and are neither of any national value nor should be legitimately within a museum environment.
-We purchase mostly from old collections, some famous, such as those accumulated by Lord MacAlpine of West Green and the Hon.
-Robert Erskine, as well as huge declared hoards such as the Normanby Hoard and Killingsholme Treasure.
-The large collections were often started during the era of the Victorian Grand Tours and have now been passed down through the generations.
+As the leading purveyor and carrier of the largest stock of ancient artefacts and coins within the UK, we are often asked questions about the provenance of our artefacts and whether their true place should instead be inside a museum, where they could be enjoyed by the public, and so forth.
+To which we answer that the vast majority of our items are not rarities and we try to ensure that they will be affordable to everybody who wishes to purchase an ancient art piece.
+We strongly believe that everyone should have the opportunity to own a piece of antiquity, provided that the artefacts are sufficiently common and are neither of any national value nor should legitimately be within a museum environment.

-Antiquities and Ancient Art are not only about priceless Greek vases and marble friezes.
-They include items that were used as part of everyday life by these ancient civilisations, for example, the Roman terracotta oil lamps, used and disposed of in much the same way as the modern lightbulb today, beautiful pieces of Greek and Roman gold jewellery, fully wearable and deserved of use and continued appreciation today; timeless creations of Roman glass and bronze.
+Priceless Greek vases and marble friezes are not the sole representations of antiquities and Ancient Art, which also includes items that were used as part of everyday life by ancient civilisations, and which provide an essential insight on what life was like in antiquity.
+For example, the Roman terracotta oil lamps, extremely widespread and used and disposed of in much the same way as the modern light bulb today, or beautiful pieces of Greek and Roman gold jewellery, still fully wearable and appreciated today, or timeless creations of Oriental pottery, such as tea sets or vases.

-The inevitable question - will stocks run out?
+One questions pops to mind and is inevitable in such a trade – will stocks run out?
 Yes.
-There is not an infinite supply of antiquities in circulation, which is why the stock is ever changing as new pieces and collections arrive on the market.
+Of course there is a limited supply of antiquities in circulation, which is why the stock is ever changing as new pieces and collections arrive on the market.

-Through the sale of antiquities, we aim to increase public awareness and promote the aims of conservationists.
-We donate money from our sales to museums and charities to help encourage, preserve and understand our heritage.
+Another key aspect we keep at the heart of our mission through the sale of antiquities is the aim to increase public awareness regarding these delicate artefacts and the promotion of the aims of conservationists.
+We donate money from our sales to museums and charities to help encourage, preserve and understand our heritage